-The governor and the mayor did nothing to allay fears among the city’s massive immigrant population that blacks freed by the Emancipation Proclamation could come north and take their jobs while they were being drafted to fight a war they did not support.
+The governor and the mayor did little to allay fears among the city’s massive immigrant population that blacks freed by the Emancipation Proclamation might come north and take their jobs while they were being drafted to fight a war they did not support.
 Especially repulsive to potential draftees was the provision allowing men to hire substitutes or pay $300 to avoid military service.

-For two days, Federal officials drew names in New York’s Ninth District Provost Marshal’s office at Third Avenue and 46th Street.
+For two days, Federal officials drew names in New York’s Ninth District Provost Marshal’s office at 677 Third Avenue.
 Resentment built as those names appeared in city newspapers.
-Resentment boiled over on the third day, when a predominantly Irish mob attacked the draft office with stones, bricks, clubs, and bats.
-Officials were beaten, the lottery wheel was destroyed, and the building was burned.
-Police tried to stop the violence, but they were quickly overwhelmed.
+The anger boiled over on the third day, when a mob of predominantly Irish laborers descended on the draft office around 10 a.m.
+They threw rocks through the windows and broke down the door.
+Officials were beaten and chased off, the lottery wheel was destroyed, and the building was burned.
+The violence quickly spread to the point that police were powerless to stop it.

 The unrest increased on the 14th as rioters stopped streetcars, cut telegraph wires, and wrecked railroad tracks.
 They seized blacks from restaurants and other places of employment, including foreign blacks aboard a British ship at port.
 Some rioters attacked the New York Tribune offices again, shouting, “We’ll hang (managing editor) Horace Greeley to a sour apple tree!”